-The entire town of Shutesbury is at risk for severe thunderstorms, wind and microbursts, giving it a Large location of occurrence with more than 50% of the town affected.
+The entire town of Shutesbury is at risk for severe thunderstorms, wind and microbursts.

 An average thunderstorm is 15 miles across and lasts 30 minutes; severe thunderstorms can be much larger and longer.
 The severity of thunderstorms can vary widely, from commonplace and short-term events to large-scale storms that result in direct damage and flooding.
 Thunderstorms can cause hail, wind, and flooding, with widespread flooding the most common characteristic that leads to a storm being declared a disaster.
 The severity of flooding varies widely based both on characteristics of the storm itself and the region in which it occurs.
 Lightning can occasionally also present a severe hazard.
 Southern New England typically experiences 10 to 15 days per year with severe thunderstorms.